Skip to content

 Emission Type Definition Examples

-Scope 1 Direct emissions from sources that are owned or controlled by the organization Fuel combustion in boilers or vehicles owned by the company
+Scope 1 Direct emissions from sources that are owned or controlled by the organisation Fuel combustion in boilers or vehicles owned by the company

 Scope 2 Indirect emissions from the generation of purchased electricity, steam, heating, and cooling Emissions from power plants supplying electricity to the company

-Scope 3 Other indirect emissions from across an organization’s value chain, including those by suppliers, partners, and employees Emissions from the production of purchased materials, transportation of goods in vehicles not owned by the organization, waste disposal, and commuting by employees
+Scope 3 Other indirect emissions from across an organisation’s value chain, including those by suppliers, partners, and employees Emissions from the production of purchased materials, transportation of goods in vehicles not owned by the organisation, waste disposal, and commuting by employees

 Picture6